African art > The fetish, this emblematic object of primitive art > Songye Fetish

-These protective fetishes for homes are among the most popular in Africa.
-Nkisi plays the role of mediator between gods and men.
-Large specimens are the collective property of an entire village, while smaller figures belong to an individual or family.
-In the 16th century, the Songyes migrated from the Shaba region to settle on the left bank of the Lualaba.
-Their society is organized in a patriarchal way.
+These protective fetishes for homes are among the most prized in Africa.
+The Nkisi plays the role of mediator between gods and men.
+The larger examples are collectively owned by an entire village, while the smaller figures belong to an individual or family.
+In the sixteenth century, the Songyes migrated from the Shaba region to settle on the left bank of the Lualaba River.
+Their society is organized in a patriarchal manner.
 Their history is inseparable from that of the Luba to whom they are related through common ancestors.

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 By purchasing this artwork you will get 5% = (14.5 loyalty points = 14.5 euros) which you can use towards your next purchase

 |Material(s)||wood, textile, plant fibre|

 You could also be interested by these items